7 Romantic College Gardens in Oxford (That Are Open to the Public)

 - Ducks, swans, and serene waterscapes

-4. Merton College: The Quiet Romantic
+4. Merton College: The Quiet Historic Corner

 The Vibe: Introspective, literary, and classic